signalspec/signalspec/docs/expressions.md

-# Signalspec Language Reference

-Signalspec is statically typed.
-A subset is designed for efficient compilation to embedded processors or even potentially FPGAs.

 ## Expressions: Bidirectional Evaluation

 Evaluation of expressions can occur in two directions: **Up** and **down** the abstraction stack. *[Maybe to be called push and pull evaluation?]*